 Eastern European women and women of Ashkenazi Jewish descent are at a higher risk of carrying BRCA1 and BRCA2 mutations.

 Another known genetic link to ovarian cancer is an inherited syndrome called hereditary nonpolyposis colorectal cancer (HNPCC or Lynch Syndrome).
-While HNPCC poses the greatest risk of colon cancer, women with HNPCC have about a 12 percent lifetime risk of developing ovarian cancer.
+While HNPCC poses the greatest risk of colorectal cancer, women with HNPCC have about a 12 percent lifetime risk of developing ovarian and a 40-60 percent chance of developing uterine cancer.

-Women who have one first-degree relative with ovarian cancer but no known genetic mutation still have an increased risk of developing ovarian cancer.
+Women with a grandmother, mother, daughter or sister with ovarian cancer but no known genetic mutation still have an increased risk of developing ovarian cancer.
 The lifetime risk of a woman who has a first degree relative with ovarian cancer is five percent (the average woman’s lifetime risk is 1.4 percent).

 Reproductive History and Infertility

 Research suggests a relationship between the number of menstrual cycles in a woman’s lifetime and her risk of developing ovarian cancer.
 A woman is at an increased risk if she:

 - started menstruating at an early age (before 12)